Office Visits: Meriter Specialty Clinic 202 S. Park Street, Level 2 Madison, WI 53715

 Irritable bowel syndrome (IBS) is a chronic gastrointestinal disorder that is characterized by recurrent symptoms that include stomach pain, cramping or bloating.
-This often goes along with altered bowel habits, such as constipation, diarrhea or both.
-IBS is diagnosed when a person has these types of disruptive symptoms several times a month for a few months in a row or longer.
-IBS is different from occasional constipation or diarrhea and is not due to other diseases or injuries.
+This often accompanies altered bowel habits, such as constipation, diarrhea or both, alternating.

-IBS can be best defined by what it is NOT:
+IBS can also be defined by what it is NOT:

 A physical, structural, or infectious problem with the gut